nathanl/persistentPanel/README.markdown

       <td>'up' <br/> 'down' <br/> 'left' <br/> 'right'</td>
       <td>
-        Is used to determine default values for openFunction, closeFunction, togglerContentsOpen and togglerContentsClosed.
+        Is used to determine default values for openFunction, closeFunction, togglerContents.open and togglerContents.closed.
 If
         you provide your own values for all of those, this setting does nothing.
 (Note: opening 'up' and 'left' is currently identical to opening 'down' or 'right'.)